 You've got your acrylic paint, your work surface is ready to go, and you're really inspired to paint.
 Now comes the fun part: Actually putting paint on paper!

 But how exactly do you do get started?
-Here's a guide to acrylic painting techniques for beginners — including brush strokes, mixing colors and more — so that you can consider your personal crash course.
+Here's a guide to acrylic painting techniques for beginners — including brush strokes, mixing colors and more — that you can consider your personal crash course.
 (If this overview leaves you hungry for more, check out Startup Library Acrylic for detailed video demos!)

 Techniques for paint application

 The beauty of acrylic paint is that it can look totally different depending on how you apply it.
-These are just a few ways you can experiment with.
+The more you experiment, the better it gets!

 When you apply straight-outta-the-tube paint to a canvas using a dry brush, you'll create a strong stroke of color on the page.
 Your lines will be uneven (since there's no water to soften the edges), but this can give you a purposeful painterly effect.